-Summary of judgements and comments from GRADE Evidence to Decision Framework The GDG has identified that the potential health, developmental, and caregiver impacts of very preterm birth are a major priority for families and the community.
+Implications for Clinical Practice Summary of judgements and comments from GRADE Evidence to Decision Framework Problem The GDG has identified that the potential health, developmental, and caregiver impacts of very preterm birth are a major priority for families and the community.
 Please see background of guideline for more detail of the narrative review conducted.
-The GDG considers that the benefits of offering structured, preterm-specific follow-up care would be at least moderate and likely large for some families, as children born very preterm are known to be at increased risk of adverse outcomes and currently have access to variable follow-up care.
-While we have no direct evidence, the GDG considers that harms or undesirable effects of offering structured, preterm-specific follow-up care are likely to be small (e.g., may be a source of anxiety for families; attending appointments can be costly and burdensome depending on families' situations, but families would be free to choose whether to engage with the care that is offered).
-Outcomes of interest were captured in a single study.
-The outcomes included were a composite of neurodevelopmental impairment measure, cerebral palsy, visual impairment and hearing impairment.
-Evidence certainty was very low about the effect of different kinds of clinical follow-up for all outcomes The GDG considered that there was possibly important uncertainty or variability in how caregivers and those born very preterm value different outcomes.
-This is because the existing literature often combines perspectives of people who have experienced very preterm with those who have experienced other neonatal conditions (i.e., is indirect to our population of interest), and there has been little explicit investigation of perspectives of consumers with socioeconomic Balance of disadvantage. effects Overall, the GDG judged that the balance of benefits and harms favours offering structured , preterm-specific follow-up care for children born very preterm compared with the current variability of care, which may include no routinely available follow-up care Equity While we have no evidence, the GDG considers that offering structured, preterm-specific follow-up care would probably increase health equity.
-Equity factors should be considered in tailoring services to local contexts and resourcing them appropriately.
+Desirable Effects The GDG considers that the benefits of offering structured, preterm-specific follow-up care would be at least moderate and likely large for some families, as children born very preterm are known to be at increased risk of adverse outcomes and currently have access to variable follow-up care.
+Undesirable Effects While we have no direct evidence, the GDG considers that harms or undesirable effects of offering structured, preterm-specific follow-up care are likely to be small (e.g., may be a source of anxiety for families; attending appointments can be costly and burdensome depending on families' situations).
+Families would be free to choose whether to engage with the care that is offered.
+What is the Outcomes of interest were captured in a single study.
+The outcomes included overall were a composite of neurodevelopmental impairment measure, cerebral palsy. certainty of the visual impairment and hearing impairment.
+Evidence certainty was very low evidence of about the effect of different kinds of clinical follow-up for all outcomes effects?
+Values The GDG considered that there was possibly important uncertainty or variability in how caregivers and those born very preterm value different outcomes.
+This is because the existing literature often combines perspectives of people who have experienced very preterm with those who have experienced other neonatal conditions (i.e., is indirect to our population of interest), and there has been little explicit investigation of perspectives of consumers with socioeconomic disadvantage.
+Balance of Overall, the GDG judged that the balance of benefits and harms favours effects offering structured, preterm-specific follow-up care for children born very preterm compared with the current variability of care, which may include no routinely available follow-up care Equity While we have no evidence, the GDG considers that offering structured, preterm-specific follow-up care would probably increase health equity.
+Equity factors should be considered in tailoring services to local contexts and lactors should be considered in tanoning services to rotal contexts and resourcing them appropriately.
 Acceptability The GDG considers that offering structured, preterm-specific follow-up care is acceptable to key stakeholders (families who have a child born very preterm and clinicians).
 Feasibility The GDG believes that offering structured, preterm-specific follow-up care is feasible for consumers and individual clinicians but will require additional resourcing in some settings (e.g., funding tailored to the requirements of the consumer and clinicians).